-Most common spiders of the U.S. are not dangerous and are, in fact, beneficial insects, feeding on other insects that are generally considered to be pests of humans.
+Most common spiders in North America are not dangerous and are, in fact, beneficial insects, feeding on other insects that are generally considered to be pests of humans.
 However, this does not mean that we are adapted to living with spiders in our homes.
-In fact, while most spiders that are common to the U.S. are shyer than they are aggressive—avoiding humans unless attacked or handled, many people fear spiders and their storied bite.
+In fact, while most spiders that are common to North America are shyer than they are aggressive—avoiding humans unless attacked or handled—many people fear spiders and their storied bite.

-Spiders are easily distinguished from other insects, in that:
+Spiders are easily distinguished from other insects by three physical characteristics:

-The most effective means of controlling spiders is implementing Integrated Pest Management (IPM) methods.
-That is a strategic combination of exclusion, sanitation, exclusion, non-chemical, and chemical controls.
+The most effective means of controlling spiders is through implementing Integrated Pest Management (IPM) methods.
+This involves a strategic combination of exclusion, sanitation and chemical and non-chemical controls:

 - Sanitation.
 Spiders (and other pests) will take shelter and make their homes in piles and items that are rarely moved.
-This is one reason that people are prone to encounter spiders (and other pests) when moving or searching through rarely touch stored items in the basement or attic.
-To reduce or eliminate such harborage spots, clear out any debris, trash, paper piles, and other unsanitary or non-used items.
+This is one reason that people are prone to encounter spiders (and other pests) when moving or searching through rarely touched stored items in the basement or attic.
+To reduce or eliminate these forms of shelter, clear out any debris, trash, paper piles, and other unsanitary or seldom-used items.
 Regular sweeping and dusting will also keep areas clear and remove current or old cobwebs.
-This not only reduces the sites for spiders to harbor and breed but also reduces or eliminates their available food – other insects.
+This not only reduces the sites for spiders to harbor and breed but also reduces or eliminates insect prey they rely on for food.

-- Non-chemical.
+- Non-chemical controls.
 Often, spiders are found individually or with newly laid eggs.
-When this is the case, the simplest method of control is often that of manual removal.
-The spider and its web and eggs can be picked up and discarded using a gloved hand – or in a tissue or cloth.
-A vacuum may also be used.
-Insect sticky traps, available at most home or hardware retail stores, can be placed in corners and along baseboards to capture moving spiders.
+When this is the case, the simplest method of control often is manual removal.
+You can pick up the spider and its web and eggs and discard them; wear gloves or use a tissue or cloth.
+You can also suck them up with a vacuum.
+Place insect sticky traps (sold at home centers and hardware stores) in corners and along baseboards to capture moving spiders.

-- Chemical.
-For chemical control, Colorado State University recommends the use of residual insecticides to corners and other sites where spiders spin their webs and lay their eggs, particularly those products that contain pyrethroids (bifenthrin, cyfluthrin, permethrin, tetramethrin) and are labeled for such applications.
-The experts recommend against the use of total release foggers containing pyrethrins, as these, they state, probably will have little effect on spiders.
+- Chemical controls.
+For chemical control, apply residual insecticide to corners and other sites where spiders spin their webs and lay their eggs.
+Recommended products include those that contain pyrethroids (bifenthrin, cyfluthrin, permethrin, tetramethrin) and are labeled for such applications.
+This type of treatment tends to be more effective on spiders (and less toxic for the home environment) than the use of total-release foggers containing pyrethrins.

 - Outdoors.
-In most cases, there is little need to control spiders outdoors, however, when they occur in large numbers on buildings, they can be washed off "with a forceful jet of water."
-Additionally, prevention techniques can help keep spiders from being attracted to your home (and potentially, eventually, making their way inside).
-Such techniques include general insect prevention techniques, including, the replacement of standard mercury vapor lights with high-pressure sodium vapor or halogen lights.
-Although it is common to place lights on exterior walls near doors, it is better to place the light farther away, using pole lights when possible, with the light shining toward the door for safety.
+In most cases, there is little need to control spiders outdoors.
+However, when they appear in large numbers on buildings, they can be washed off with a strong spray of water.
+Additionally, prevention techniques can help keep spiders from being attracted to your home (and eventually making their way inside).
+These include general insect prevention techniques, such as replacing standard mercury vapor lights with high-pressure sodium vapor or halogen lights.
+Although it is common to place lights on exterior walls near doors, it is better to place lights farther away, using pole lights when possible, with the light shining toward the door for safety.

 Anything that reduces the attraction of a number of other insects in or around your home will help to reduce spiders as well.
-This is because it is, at lease in part, the insects themselves that attract spiders to an area – as food.
+This is because the insects themselves—as a food source—are a primary attractant to spiders.